PikachuPenial/Titanmod/PATCHNOTES.md

 - Adjusted visibility of the exit button across menus

-- Adjusted various calling card names and descriptions
+- Adjusted various calling card art, names and descriptions

 - Fixed "Dead Slides" when inputting a slide input within 200 miliseconds of a previous slide